Set these goals for the new year and reach new levels of success

 Fundraisers Should Focus on Stepping Up Donors

-Fundraisers have to deal with certain facts about funding their programs: costs usually increase, resources often decrease, and need often grows.
-A static revenue stream is simply not feasible for the average fundraiser.
+Fundraisers must deal with certain facts about funding their programs: costs usually increase, resources often decrease, and need often grows.
+A static revenue stream is not feasible for the average fundraiser.

-To engage this segment of donors, create a separate marketing campaign that focuses on existing donors that have been consistent in their giving.
+To engage this segment of donors, create a separate marketing campaign focusing on donors who have been consistent in their giving.
 Focus the messaging on increasing gifts and offering corresponding engagement opportunities.

-For example, offer donors who step up to a “leadership level” of giving membership in an affinity group, or the chance to get an on-site tour of one of the programs they support.
-These donors will appreciate getting to see why the need still exists, how their contributions have been used, and what positive outcomes would result from a bigger gift.
-If you’re seeking some inspiration, hop over to our strategies for cultivating donor relationships as you plan your moves for next year.
+For example, offer donors who step up to a "leadership level" of giving membership in an affinity group or the chance to get an on-site tour of one of the programs they support.
+These donors will appreciate seeing why the need exists, how their contributions have been used, and what positive outcomes would result from a bigger gift.
+If you're seeking inspiration, hop over to our strategies for cultivating donor relationships as you plan your moves for next year.

 Embrace Fundraising and Donor Data

-Data-based fundraising is one of our favorite things to talk about, especially when it comes to evaluating and improving fundraising.
+Data-based fundraising is one of our favorite things to discuss, especially when evaluating and improving fundraising.

-If you’re looking for some guidance on how to use data and make meaningful determinations about your fundraising performance, you can read more about data-driven fundraising evaluation on our blog.
+Suppose you're looking for guidance on using data and making meaningful determinations about your fundraising performance.
+You can read more about data-driven fundraising evaluation on our blog.
 This post offers a framework for structuring and applying it to practicable changes in your fundraising strategy.

-The best way to embrace data in all areas of your money raising strategy is to simply ask yourself, “How can I measure the outcome here?”
-For fundraisers, this answer is often a dollar amount—whether it be a new gift, and increase in giving from an existing donor, or a year-over-year change in programmatic support.
+The best way to embrace data in all areas of your money-raising strategy is to ask yourself, "How can I measure the outcome here?"
+For fundraisers, this answer is often a dollar amount—whether it be a new gift, an increase in giving from an existing donor, or a year-over-year change in programmatic support.

 Make it your resolution to ask this question in every fundraising activity, and you’ll start to transform your thinking.